 - The GSP identifies the Greenville Rancheria as tribal stakeholders present within the subbasin.
 Appendix C (of the Communications and Engagement Plan) describes Tribal Engagement in Tehama County.
 This appendix describes outreach principles, outreach partners, and steps to be taken for tribal engagement.
-However, the GSP does not state what steps were actually taken or the results of tribal engagement actions. - The GSP documents opportunities for public involvement and engagement in general terms.
-Public outreach and engagement activities include public meetings, public hearings, workshops, public notices, stakeholder briefings, newsletters, and updates to the GSA website.
+However, the GSP does not state what steps were actually taken or the results of tribal engagement actions. - The GSP documents opportunities for public involvement and engagement in general terms for listed stakeholders.
+Public outreach and engagement activities include public meetings, public hearings, workshops, notices to cities and counties within the subbasin, stakeholder briefings, newsletters, and updates to the GSA website.
 While the GSP provides a guidance document on DAC engagement, its description consists primarily of informing DACs by outreach to DAC-related organizations.
 The GSP does not state whether DACs and environmental stakeholders are represented on a GSA Advisory Committee or Board. - The plan does not include documentation on how stakeholder input from the above mentioned outreach and engagement was considered and incorporated into the GSP development process.